 Under ideal conditions, it may produce tiny, pale yellow or greenish flowers, usually in spring or summer.
 While the flowers are not particularly showy, they can attract small pollinators such as bees when the plant is grown outdoors.

 When it comes to care, this Crassula plant is simple but requires attention to drainage and light.
-It thrives in well-draining, sandy or cactus soil that prevents excess moisture
+It thrives in well-draining, sandy, specialized succulent soil that prevents excess moisture

 buildup.
 Water sparingly, allowing the soil to dry out completely between waterings, as overwatering can quickly lead to rot.